-13. Director of Federal Projects
+12. Director of Federal Projects- Dr. April Aldridge

 - a.
-Report to the Assistant Superintendent for Instruction and act under his/her direction in the following locations. - b.
-Report immediately to the local hospital if students or adults are being sent to the hospital for treatment. - c.
-Report to the remote hospitals to which students or adults have been admitted for treatment.
+Report to the Assistant Superintendent for Instruction and act under his/her direction in the following locations. - Report immediately to the local hospital if students or adults are being sent to the hospital for treatment. - Report to the remote hospitals to which students or adults have been admitted for treatment.

-14. Director of Food Services
+13. Director of Food Services- Debbie Purcell